dueringa/WikiWalker/README.md

 ## Features

- - independent of systemd :p
+* independent of systemd :p

 ## Formatting

 The root directory contains a .clang-format, which can be used to reformat the source code with clang-format.
-BoostPoC.l.p. is, unfortunately, formatted in some weird way which makes the initialization of the commands pretty unreadable.
-So this re-formatting should not be committed.
+Alernatively, use the cmake target `clang-format-source`.